Julian-Schaefer/Competency-Extraction-API/README.md

 - `curl -X POST http://localhost:5000/competencies/initialize` Initialize the Database and Store (takes around 5 Minutes) or
 - Go to `http://localhost:5000/api/docs` and execute the "Initialize" Endpoint for Competencies

+## Set up the pre-commit hook

+If you haven't already run `pipenv install` and then run

+- `pre-commit install`

+The first time you commit something it will take a little longer to initialize the dependencies but usually the pre-commit hook only checks the diff, so it should be fast.

 ## Development

 Use the following commands for development (in the root folder):